philipsoares/4yousee-front-end-test/README.md

 # 4yousee Front-End Test

-This is a Front-End test project for 4yousee company.
+This is a Front-End test project for 4yousee company

 ## Requirements